Cardiotoxicity

 Cardiotoxicity is the occurrence of heart dysfunction as electric or muscle damage, resulting in heart toxicity.
-The heart becomes weaker and is not as efficient in pumping blood.
+This can cause heart failure, arrhythmia, myocarditis, and cardiomyopathy, resulting in a weakened heart that is not as efficient at pumping blood.
+While some of these effects are reversible, others can cause permanent damage, requiring further treatment.
 Cardiotoxicity may be caused by chemotherapy (a usual example is the class of anthracyclines) treatment and/or radiotherapy; complications from anorexia nervosa; adverse effects of heavy metals intake; the long-term abuse of or ingestion at high doses of certain strong stimulants such as cocaine; or an incorrectly administered drug such as bupivacaine.